-As models become more and more complex, it's becoming increasingly important to develop methods for interpreting the decisions of the model.
-I already covered the topic of model interpretability extensively over the last months including posts about:
+As models become more and more complex, it's becoming increasingly important to develop methods for interpreting the model's decisions.
+I have already covered the topic of model interpretability extensively over the last months, including posts about:

 - Introduction to Machine Learning Model Interpretation

 - Hands-on Global Model Interpretation

 This article will cover Captum, a flexible, easy-to-use model interpretability library for PyTorch models, providing state-of-the-art tools for understanding how specific neurons and layers affect predictions.

 If you want a more detailed look at Captum, check out its excellent documentation.

 Captum includes a large number of different algorithms/methods, which can be categorized into three main groups:

 - General Attribution: Evaluates the contribution of each input feature to the output of a model.

 - Layer Attribution: Evaluates the contribution of each neuron in a given layer to the output of the model.

 - Neuron Attribution: Evaluates the contribution of each input feature on the activation of a particular hidden neuron.